ingresso-group/slate/source/includes/_reserve.md

 across price bands and ticket types, you need to add multiple orders to a [trolley](#trolley), one order for each ticket type / price band.
-However there are currently some restrictions enforced so if you want to do this you will need to contact us first api@ingresso.co.uk.
+However there are currently some restrictions enforced so if you want to do this you will need to contact us first techsupport@ingresso.co.uk.

 ### Request